Rohtas Fort: Legacy and conservation

-Rohtas village
+Rohtas City

 The insides of the ramparts of Rohtas fort have been continuously inhabited since the times of Islam Shah Suri.
 The British spy Shahamat Ali estimated the population of Rohtas village in 1840s to be 1200 (chiefly Muslims), living in 350 houses.
 According to a 2016 estimate the permanent population of the fortress was about 4000, living in 450 houses.
 Today a government high school (est. 1853), a government primary school, a post office, a bazar, 17 mosques and 3 imambargahs exist in the town, as well as access to electricity and water supply.
 The officials regard the settlement as illegal.
 In 1992, the government of Pakistan ordered the locals of Rohtas village to leave the inside area of the fort, stating that the government would construct houses for them outside the fort.
 The order is still in effect, but no subsequent government has pursued its execution and has allowed residents to reside inside the fort.
 Around 40% of the population is Shia, the rest being Sunni.